 \section{Threats to Validity}

 While experimental results demonstrate the effectiveness of \toolname, we note the limitations of this study.
-Regarding threats to internal validity, in this study we performed manual analysis to assess the correctness of patches, which may contain mistakes or assessments contrary to developer decisions.
-To mitigate this risk, two authors of the paper independently assessed plausible patches, comparing them with the correct patch, and discussed to make a final decision.
-Meanwhile, there are threats to external validity - the results presented in this work may not generalize to other languages or bugs outside of SWE-bench Verified, and the Agentless performance improvement results may not generalize to other issue resolving techniques.
-Despite this, we note the concept of bug characterization in the form of symbolic expressions, as well as its instantiation in property-based tests and within-program first-order predicates, is general to programming languages.
+Regarding threats to internal validity, in this study we performed manual analysis to assess the correctness of patches, which may contain mistakes.
+To mitigate this risk, two authors of the paper independently assessed the correctness of plausible patches, comparing them with the developer patch, and discussed to make a final decision.
+Meanwhile, there are threats to external validity - the results presented in this work may not generalize to other programming languages or bugs outside of SWE-bench Verified, and the Agentless performance improvement results may not generalize to other issue resolution techniques.
+Despite this, we note that the concept of bug characterization in the form of symbolic expressions, as well as its instantiation in the form of property-based tests and within-program first-order predicates, is general.